A subset of my contributions in developing over a dozen features across 7 releases for Tilt Brush, including our first cross-platform port.

 Tilt Brush on Oculus Rift

-This was my first big project on Tilt Brush, which was also our first port to another platform.
-Much of the groundwork laid here gave us insight how to bring Tilt Brush to new hardware.
+This was my first big project on Tilt Brush, also our first port to another platform.
+Much of the groundwork here gave us insight how to bring Tilt Brush to new hardware.

 Much of the UX challenge involved navigating input styles.
 Our visuals for the Vive relied heavily on the large touch pad, which the Oculus lacked.
 We explored ways to extend the Touch controller's form factor beyond its small face buttons and joystick.